SantiagoWL117/Migration-Strategy/reports/database/AUDIT_ANALYSIS_DATA_QUALITY_ASSESSMENT.md

 ## Recommendations

-### Option 1: Fix In-Place (Recommended for Partial Issues)
+### Option 1: Re-Import from V1/V2 Source Data (NOT Scraping)

 **When to Use:**
-- Restaurant has dishes but missing courses
+- Restaurant has V1/V2 data in `staging` schema
+- Source data is complete and accurate
+- Restaurant was filtered out during migration (status mismatch)

+**Available Source Data:**
+- `staging.menuca_v1_menu`: 14,884 rows from 396 restaurants ✅
+- `staging.menuca_v2_restaurants_dishes`: V2 dish data (check availability)
-- Restaurant has partial menu (50-80% complete)
+- Restaurant mapping tables exist
-- Status mismatches
-- Modifier issues

 **Approach:**
-1. Update status mismatches
-2. Create course structures from live menu URLs
-3. Assign dishes to courses
-4. Import missing dishes from source data (if available)
-5. Fix modifier assignments
+1. Identify restaurants with source data in staging
+2. Re-run migration with correct status (active, not suspended)
+3. Import dishes, courses, modifiers from staging tables
+4. Verify completeness (may need to cross-check with live menu for updates)

 **Pros:**
+- Uses original source data (preserves historical accuracy)
-- Preserves existing data
+- **NO SCRAPING** - uses existing database data
-- Faster for partial issues
+- Faster for bulk processing
-- Less disruptive
+- Preserves data lineage

 **Cons:**
-- Time-consuming for many restaurants
-- May miss edge cases
-- Requires manual verification
+- Only works if source data exists in staging
+- May have same filtering issues if not fixed
+- Source data may be outdated vs. live menu (need to verify)

-**Estimated Effort:** 2-3 weeks for 144 restaurants
+**Estimated Effort:** 1 week for restaurants with source data

 ---

-### Option 2: Scrape & Re-Import (Recommended for Complete Loss)
+### Option 2: Scrape from Live Menu URLs (100% Scraping)

 **When to Use:**
-- Restaurant has 0 dishes
+- Restaurant has no source data in staging
-- Restaurant has <50% of menu
+- Restaurant has <50% of menu in database
-- Source data unavailable or corrupted
+- Source data is incomplete or corrupted
+- Need current menu state (not historical)

 **Approach:**
 1. Build scraper for live menu URLs